Hal Gaulke: Columbus Panhandles

 When the NFL was formed in 1920, the Panhandles were one of the original participants.
 On October 3, 1920, the Panhandles lost to the Dayton Triangles, 14–0, in the first official NFL game.
 Gaulke was the Panhandles' starting quarterback in the NFL's inaugural game.

 Database sources indicate that Gaulke started four games during the 1920 season.
 However, contemporaneous newspaper accounts show that he was the starting quarterback in at least eight of the Panhandles' ten games during the 1920 season: the opener against Dayton; Akron on October 10, Fort Wayne on October 17, Detroit on October 24, in the team's sole victory over Zanesville on November 7, Buffalo on November 14; Zanesville again on November 21; and in a tie with Elyria on November 25.
 He also played at fullback against Cleveland on October 31.

 Gaulke continued with the club in the 1921 and 1922 seasons.
 He started all eight games at quarterback for the 1922 team.
 He appeared in at least 21 NFL games.

-Later years
+Later life

 After his football career ended, Gaulke worked for the Pennsylvania Railroad in Columbus.
 He died in 1971 in Columbus, Ohio.